What does Long Term Care Mean? Who can you turn to for help?

 The short answer is that currently there no such thing as a Long Term Care System in the U.K. It's divided up in truly British fashion between the National Health Service and Social Services in England or Social Work in Scotland.
 Each of which do a marvellous job but they have their own budgets to protect.

-Carers are left struggling with little or no guidance and often severe hardship - see carer's links page for resources.
+Carers are left struggling with little or no guidance and often severe hardship - see carer's links page or new Alzheimer's Disease page for resources.

 here is a theoretical statement published by Age Concern (only the spelling errors have been changed)